-A communication sent out by a manufacturer or its representative in relation with a Field Safety Corrective Action.
+A communication sent out by a manufacturer or its representative to the device users in relation to a Field Safety Corrective Action.

 4.0 Content of the Field Safety Notice

 The Field Safety Notice should be sent in the official language of the recipient.
 If the manufacturer or its representative wishes to use another language, a consultation of the competent authority of the recipient is recommended to avoid re-sending requested by the competent authority.